fernandoescolar/vscode-solution-explorer/README.md

 Changed the icons mode to "solution-explorer", "mix" or "current-theme" in the configuration settings.

 Added template system to create new files.

-### 0.2.5

-Bugfix: Add reference and add package commands now works

-Bugfix: It doesn't show the "Cannot read property 'FullPath' of null" on startup (#4)

-### 0.2.4

-Added add existing project to solution command.

-On double click in a file, it is opened and pinned.

-(WIP) collapse all button doesn't work due to a issue with the vscode refreshing.

-Use installed theme icons: set 'vssolution.useSolutionExplorerIcons' configuration parameter to false.

 **Enjoy!**